 Continue reading “5 buzzworthy season finales (TV commentary)”

 Part of why it’s been a great TV season is that there are so many compelling questions that keep us watching from week to week.
 And these aren’t just a matter of “Oh well, I’ve followed it this far so I might as well keep going” like I sometimes felt with “Lost.”
 A lot of shows this fall actually have mysteries where I want to know the answer.
 Here are seven of the most burning questions among currently airing shows (No, I haven’t forgotten about “Who killed Rosie Larsen?,” but I’ll save that for when “The Killing” returns).
 (All times Central.)

-Continue reading “What happened to Sophia? (and six other burning TV questions)”
+Continue reading “What happened to ‘The Walking Dead’s’ Sophia? (and 6 other burning TV questions) (Commentary)”